pierre-guillou/swigex/README.md

 python3 -m pip install numpy notebook nbconvert Rscript -e 'install.packages(c("roxygen2", "knitr", "callr"),repos="https://cloud.r-project.org")'
 ```

-Notes:

-* These instructions for MacOS are currently not tested - above packages may not exist

 ### Windows - Microsoft Visual Studio

-These requirements are recommended to people who wants to compile *swigex* Python package.
+These requirements are also recommended to people who wants to compile *swigex* Python package.
 If you want to compile *swigex* R package under Windows, you should look at the next section.

 #### Install additionnal tools